 Our final stop will be the equally beautiful Seljalandsfoss Waterfall, which hides a secret cave behind its roaring curtain of water, allowing us to see it from a totally different perspective.
 We recommend that you bring waterproof clothing with you because it is impossible to see this unique sight, without getting a little wet.
 Both waterfalls are excellent for photos and you are bound to capture some moments that you will treasure forever.

-We will then drop you back in Reykjavik, where you can enjoy some dinner in Iceland’s vibrant and modern capital before we head out on our Northern Lights adventure at 20:30.
+We will then drop you back in Reykjavik, where you can enjoy some dinner in Iceland’s vibrant and modern capital before we head out on our Northern Lights adventure.
+You will be picked up for your Aurora tour at 21:30 / 9:30 p.m.
+(March 1 to September 30) or 20:30 / 8:30 p.m.
+(October 1 to end of February)

 The flickering colors of the Northern Lights have enchanted sky-gazers across the millennia, with Nordic myth believing that they were reflected light from the armor of the legendary Valkyrie as they charged into battle.
 We now know they are created by electrons colliding in the Earth’s atmosphere – although the effect is no less supernatural.